Henrico County, Virginia: Economy

 Altria Group (formerly Philip Morris) had its corporate headquarters in an unincorporated area in Henrico County.
-In 2003 Philip Morris announced that it would move its headquarters from New York City to Virginia.
+In 2003, Philip Morris announced that it would move its headquarters from New York City to Virginia.
 The company said that it planned to keep around 750 employees in its former headquarters.
 Brendan McCormick, a spokesperson for Philip Morris, said that the company estimated that the move would save the company over $60 million each year.
-This relocation was made with the help of the Henrico County Economic Development Authority and the Greater Richmond Partnership, regional economic development organizations who also helped locate Aditya Birla Minacs, Alfa Laval, Genworth Financial, and Blue Bell Ice Cream to the county.
+This relocation was made with the help of the Henrico County Economic Development Authority and the Greater Richmond Partnership, regional economic development organizations who also helped locate Aditya Birla Minacs, Alfa Laval, Genworth Financial, and Blue Bell Creameries to the county.

 Top employers

-According to the County's 2014 Comprehensive Annual Financial Report, the top employers in the county are:
+According to the county's 2014 Comprehensive Annual Financial Report, the top employers in the county are: